beurdouche/tls13-spec/draft-ietf-tls-tls13.md

        } Handshake;

 Protocol messages MUST be sent in the order defined in
-{{the-transcript-hash}} and
-shown in the diagrams in {{protocol-overview}}.
+{{the-transcript-hash}} and shown in the diagrams in {{protocol-overview}}.
 A peer which receives a handshake message in an unexpected order MUST abort the handshake with an "unexpected_message" alert.
-However, unneeded handshake messages are omitted.

 New handshake message types are assigned by IANA as described in
 {{iana-considerations}}.

 ## Key Exchange Messages

-The key exchange messages are used to exchange security capabilities between the client and server and to establish the traffic keys used to protect the handshake and data.
+The key exchange messages are used to determine the security capabilities of the client and the server and to establish shared secrets including the traffic keys used to protect the rest of the handshake and the data.

 ### Cryptographic Negotiation

-TLS cryptographic negotiation proceeds by the client offering the following four sets of options in its ClientHello:
+In TLS, the cryptographic negotiation proceeds by the client offering the following four sets of options in its ClientHello:

 - A list of cipher suites which indicates the AEAD algorithm/HKDF hash